Quantization of algebraic invariants through Topological Quantum Field Theories: TQFTs with basepoints and representation varieties

 Following Remark \ref{rmk:computation-tqft}, let us form the vectors

-A direct calculation shows that for $n \leq 6$, the vectors $v_{0, n}, \ldots, v_{n-1,n}$ are linearly independent but for $n=7$ they are linearly dependent.
-Hence, the dimension of the underlying vector space is $n = 6$.
+A direct calculation shows that for $N \leq 6$, the vectors $v_{0, N}, \ldots, v_{N-1,N}$ are linearly independent over $\QQ(q)$ but for $N=7$ they are linearly dependent.
+This suggests that the dimension of the underlying vector space of the almost-Frobenius algebra is $N = 6$.
 A direct computation shows that

 where the polynomials $P_i \in \ZZ[q]$ are

 As argued in Remark \ref{rmk:computation-tqft}, this implies the recurrence relation

 for all $g \geq 6$.